 Model 1: The repetition of a simple shape in different forms.
 [Zollverein School of Management and Design]

-In developing my first paper model, I played around with the pattern that was present throughout the Zollverein School of Management and Design.
+Design.
 The pattern in the building is made up of a single shape, the square.
 In order to create a an interesting pattern, SANAA used various squares of different sizes.
-To convey this repetition, I decided to create model that was dominated by the square shapes.
-I made the square shapes with different methods and different sizes in order to convey the repetition of the shape in the building in different forms.
+To convey this repetition, I decided to create model that was dominated by the

 Model 2: The distortion of the ordinary to create the extraordinary.
 [Plans and Representational Archetypes]